Simple fresh ingredients makes all the difference in the world when you want to take something from ordinary to fabulous.

 Made from the milk of the domestic Italian water buffalo and traditionally produced in Campania, especially in the provinces of Caserta and Salerno.

 It has a creamy velvet texture that is called the white gold or pearl of the table.
-It is exquisite!

 The olive oil and Balsamic vinegar, I order from Italy online.